An Integer Linear Programming Framework for Mining Constraints from Data: Mining Constraints with Integer Linear Programming

 \subsection{Mining Inequality Constraints}

 In the following, we discuss how to estimate the underlying feasible set $S^*$ associated with inequality constraints.
-Our approach finds a convex hall $S_O$ defined by a set of learned inequality constraints that is an outer polytope (i.e., superset) of the feasible set $S^*$.
-We also purpose a method to get an inner polytope $S_I$ that is a subset of $S^*$ and use the gap between the $S_O$ and $S_i$ to estimate the quality of approximation.
-We denote $S_I^{(i)},S_O^{(i)}$ as the inner and outer polytopes after considering $i$ samples.
+Our approach finds a convex hull $S_O$ defined by a set of learned inequality constraints that is an outer polytope (i.e., superset) of the feasible set $S^*$.
+We also propose a method to get an inner polytope $S_I$ that is a subset of $S^*$ and use the gap between the $S_O$ and $S_I$ to estimate the quality of approximation.
+Figure \ref{fig:uandl} shows an example about $S_I,S_O$ defined by 5 training samples in a 2-dimensional space.
+We denote $S_I^{(i)},S_O^{(i)}$ as the inner and outer polytopes after considering the first $i$ samples.